dev-cetera/df_di/README.md

 ## Summary

-This package provides a pragmatic dependency injection (DI) system, coupled with service classes for seamless state management in Dart.
+This package provides a pragmatic dependency injection (DI) framework, coupled with service classes for seamless state management in Dart, as well as a new ECS (Entity Component System) build on top of the DI framework.

 ## Features

 - Robust FutureOr support for handling both synchronous and asynchronous dependencies and callbacks.
-- Register dependencies by type and groupKey, enabling management of multiple dependencies of the same type.
+- Register dependencies by type and groupEntity, enabling management of multiple dependencies of the same type.
 - Hierarchical DI with scoped dependencies through child containers.
 - Retrieve dependencies by runtime type or generic type.
 - Factory dependencies and lazy initialization for singleton dependencies.
 - Service classes that automatically handle cleanup when they are unregistered.
+- Extension of the DI system into an ECS framework called “World.”
+For an example, see: https://github.com/DevCetra/df_di/blob/main/tests/world.dart

 For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_di/).